 It’s pretty impossible to not be able to find the Acropolis, given that you can see the Parthenon from pretty much everywhere in the city center.
 However, it can be a little bit confusing working out how best to get inside.

-There are actually two visitor entrances.
-The main Acropolis entrance is on the western side, on Rovertou Galli, and has a parking lot right next to it.
+There are actually two visitor entrances to the Acropolis.
+The main entrance is on the western side, on Rovertou Galli, and has a parking lot right next to it.
 This one gets really crowded, and summer waiting times can exceed an hour there.

 The Acropolis side entrance is lesser-known so it is a great bet for avoiding the chaotic crowds.
 It’s found on the southeastern corner of the site on Dionysiou Areopagitou, right near the Acropoli metro stop.